9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ::::
 ::::::::

-We can increase safety in the binding further by using a \"typed\" pointer, instead of using the `()` type.
+We can increase safety in the binding further by using a "typed" pointer, instead of using the `()` type.
 That is, a unique type, distinct from the unit type, that has no meaningful runtime representation.
 A type for which no data can be constructed, making